 Welcome!
 I am an Assistant Professor of International Economics, Government & Business (EGB) at Copenhagen Business School (CBS) with expertise in international monetary and financial relations.

-I specialize in the politics of international monetary and financial relations with a focus on the political economy of financial market development and the history of global capital markets.
-My dissertation investigates when and why countries develop larger, deeper and more globalized financial markets than others.
-I am also interested in topics that lie in the intersection of international cooperation and domestic politics.
-I have separate projects that look at currency swaps and bilateral investment treaties in this regard.
+I specialize in the politics of financial market development and bank lobbying on trade and financial market policies.
+My book project investigates when and why countries develop larger, deeper and more globalized financial markets than others.
+My research also spans topics that lie at the intersection of international cooperation and domestic politics, such as currency swaps and bilateral investment treaties.

 Prior to joining CBS, I received my PhD in Political Science at the University of Wisconsin-Madison.
 Outside of research and teaching, I enjoy swimming, traveling, and listening to podcasts about mathematicians in history.